-Welcome to Bideford!
+Welcome to Bideford

 A relaxed and beautiful North Devon Town!

-We have been greeting visitors to our Elizabethan
+We have been greeting visitors to our Elizabethan maritime port for centuries.

 The maritime heritage of Bideford is well documented and is referred to in Tennyson’s poem “Revenge”.
 Immortalised in Charles Kingsley’s famous novel “Westward Ho!” as the ‘little white town’, it retains its ability to enchant all those that visit – and the community who live here.